Exploring the boundary of quantum correlations with a time-domain optical processor

 Measurement in quantum theory is the origin of many nonclassical effects\,\cite{EPR35,Wigner61,KS67}.
 A measurement of a physical property in the classical world reveals its preexisting value.
 Such an interpretation cannot hold true in the quantum regime, not only because noncommuting operators have no meaningful joint values\,\cite{Heisenberg27}, but also due to the impossibility of specifying the preexisting value, even for a set of commuting operators, without specifying the full set of observables jointly measured.
-The latter effect, known as the Kochen--Specker contextuality\,\cite{note1}, captures some most defining aspects of quantum correlations including the Bell nonlocality\,\cite{Cabello21BKS} and has a wide spectrum of applications like randomness expansion\,\cite{Abbott12,Um20,mhli20}, dimension witnessing\,\cite{Guehne14,Ray21} and self-testing\,\cite{Bharti19,xmhu23}.
+The latter effect, known as the Kochen--Specker contextuality\,\cite{note1}, captures some most defining aspects of quantum correlations. \add{It has a wide spectrum of applications like randomness expansion\,\cite{Abbott12,Um20}, dimension witnessing\,\cite{Guehne14,Ray21} and self-testing\,\cite{Bharti19,xmhu23}, and can be considered as the origin of nonclassicality behind Bell nonlocality\,\cite{Clifton93, Cabello21BKS}}.

-\add{Intriguingly, it is recently elucidated that contextuality is an indispensable resource for the acceleration and universality of quantum computing\,\cite{Anders09,Raussendorf13,Abramsky17,Howard14,Bravyi18,Bravyi20}.
-In particular, tasks like measurement-based quantum computing\,\cite{Anders09,Raussendorf13,Abramsky17} and demonstrating quantum advantage in shallow circuits\,\cite{Bravyi18,Bravyi20} make use of a ``perfect'' form of contextuality, which causes the quantum system to generate an outcome deterministically different from the noncontextual prediction and accelerates the computation.
-We refer our readers to the \smname\ for a more in-depth discussion of the role of these ``perfect'' contextuality in quantum computing.
-In these examples, the failure of noncontextual hidden-variable descriptions manifests as Greenberger--Horne--Zeilinger (GHZ)-type paradoxes\,\cite{GHZ89,Mermin90GHZ}.
-Besides their indispensable role in quantum computation, such paradoxes formulated as inequality-free logical arguments can also serve as a conceptually clear and mathematically strong\,\cite{Abramsky11} alternative of noncontextuality inequalities for detecting contextuality.}
+\add{Intriguingly, the failure of noncontextual hidden-variable descriptions can manifest as a ``perfect'' form of contextuality, namely, the Greenberger--Horne--Zeilinger (GHZ)-type paradoxes\,\cite{GHZ89,Mermin90GHZ}, where the quantum system generates an outcome deterministically different from the noncontextual prediction.
+Such paradoxes formulated as inequality-free logical arguments serve as a conceptually clear and mathematically strong\,\cite{Abramsky11} alternative of noncontextuality inequalities for detecting contextuality.
+We argue that these perfect contextuality are also a resource for the acceleration and universality of quantum computing\,\cite{Anders09,Raussendorf13,Abramsky17,Howard14,Bravyi18,Bravyi20}.
+We refer our readers to the \smname\ for a more in-depth discussion about the role of contextuality in quantum computing.}